twoBirds/twobirds/README.md

 There are 3 property names in repository objects that are reserved:

 * *target*: ... is the DOM node the tB instance is attached to.
-In nested objects it is inherited from the parent, but can be set to another DOM node as well if necessary.
+In nested objects it is inherited from the parent, but AT RUNTIME can be set to another DOM node as well if necessary.
 You cannot set this property in a repo object, since it would make no sense.

 * *name*: ... is the namespace of the repo object, and should be set accordingly, since both the regEx selector tb(/.../) is checked against the name, as well as the .instanceOf("namespace") method checks against the "name" property.